moldach/project-directory/README.md

 A `DESCRIPTION` file in the project root provides formally structured, machine- and human-readable information about the authors, the project license, the software dependencies, and other metadata of the compendium.
-When youre compendium is an R package, you can take advantage of many time-saving tools for package development, testing, and sharing (*e.g.* the `devtools` package).
+When yore compendium is an R package, you can take advantage of many time-saving tools for package development, testing, and sharing (*e.g.* the `devtools` package).

 The `NAMESPACE` file
 --------------------